 The Grundig Satellit 750 (as it's

-known in North America) is manufactured by Tecsun in China.
-It is
+known in North America) was manufactured by Tecsun in China.
+It was

 sold as the Tecsun S-2000 inside China.
 For the rest of this